- All fully paid up members of the Peterborough Photographic Society (PPS) are eligible to enter the Society’s internal competitions.

 - Images may be captured by digital camera or digital scanning (by photographer or lab) of negatives, slides or prints.

-- Images should be saved as ’jpg’ with sRGB or RGB the accepted colour space.
-It is strongly recommended that submitted images should have been converted to the sRGB colour space, otherwise the Judge will probably not see the same colours that you do!
+- Images should be saved as ’jpg’ with sRGB the accepted colour space.
+It is strongly recommended that submitted images should have been converted to the sRGB colour space by the author, otherwise the Judge will probably not see the same colours that you do!

-- All PDIs with their titles must be handed to the competition captain 7 days before the competition is judged whichever medium is being used.
+- All PDIs with their titles must be submitted to the competition captain 7 days before the competition is judged whichever medium is being used.

 - Any work submitted after the closing date will not be included.